MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-network.md

 ---
-title: Network integration planning for Azure Stack Hub | Microsoft Docs
+title: Network integration planning for Azure Stack Hub
 description: Learn how to plan for datacenter network integration with Azure Stack Hub integrated systems.
 author: mattbriggs